Joseph II (Chaldean Catholic patriarch)

-Mar Joseph II (ܝܘܣܦ, romanized: Yawsep; يوسف, romanized: Youssef), born Ṣliba d-beth Maʿrūf (or Sliba Bet Macruf) was the second incumbent patriarch of the Josephite line of Church of the East, a small patriarchate in full communion with the Pope that was active in the areas of Amid and Mardin in the 17th–19th century.
+Mar Joseph II (ܝܘܣܦ; يوسف), born Ṣliba d-beth Maʿrūf (or Sliba Bet Macruf) was the second incumbent patriarch of the Josephite line of Church of the East, a small patriarchate in full communion with the Pope that was active in the areas of Amid and Mardin in the 17th–19th century.
 He is officially recognized by the Chaldean Catholic Church as its patriarch from 1696 to 1713.

 Life

 Sliba Marouf was born in 1667 in Tel Keppe, Ottoman Empire, and received first orders at fourteen.
 He moved to Diyarbakır (Amid) in 1689 where he became a disciple of Patriarch Yawsep I, and at the age of 24 in 1691, he was consecrated as a bishop metropolitan of Diyarbakır without the prior consent of Rome.
 He was chosen by Joseph I as his successor to the Chaldean Catholic Patriarchate in 1694 under the name of Joseph II, but this appointment became effective only when Rome accepted his predecessor's resignation in 1696.
 Thus Sliba Marouf was confirmed patriarch by Holy See on June 18, 1696, with the name of Joseph II.

 In Diyarbakır, he attended a local Muslim school, where he studied Arabic, philosophy, and some theology.
 In addition to his roles as bishop and patriarch, he copied manuscripts and authored several theological, liturgical, and poetic works in Classical Syriac, dialectal Syriac (Sureth), and Arabic.
 His writings exhibited great European influence due to the close relations he had with Latin missionaries who made Diyarbakır one of their main outposts.
 This is also why he is attributed with further Latinization of the East Syriac rite of his mother church, the Church of the East.

 Joseph's ministry was faced with strong opposition from traditionalists.
 This forced him in 1708 to ask permission from Rome to resign and move to Italy, a request that was not granted.

 During the plague that spread in 1708, he distinguished himself by providing help and pastoral care to the sick until he too became infected.
-In early 1713, he chose Timothy Maroge as his successor with the name Joseph III, and died from the plague a few months later in 1712/3 at the age of 46.
+In early 1713, he chose Timothy Maroge as his successor with the name Joseph III, and died from the plague a few months later in 1712 at 9am on Monday June 2, at the age of 46.